Deep Safe Multi-Task Learning: Definitions

-\begin{definition}[Negative Sharing] For an MTL model which is trained on multiple learning tasks jointly, if its generalization performance on some tasks is inferior to the generalization performance of the corresponding single-task model which is trained on each task separately, then \emph{negative sharing} occurs. \end{definition}
+\begin{definition}[Negative Sharing] For an MTL model which is trained on multiple learning tasks jointly, if its generalization performance on some tasks is inferior to the generalization performance of the corresponding single-task counterpart that is trained on each task separately, then \emph{negative sharing} occurs. \end{definition}

-\begin{remark} \emph{Negative sharing} occurs when some tasks are totally or partially irrelevant to other tasks.
+\begin{remark} \emph{Negative sharing} could occur when some tasks are partially or totally unrelated to other tasks.
 In this case, manually enforcing all the tasks to have some forms of sharing will impair the performance of some or even all the tasks.
-In Definition \ref{definition_negative_sharing}, the MTL model and the single-task model usually have similar architectures as totally different architectures may bring additional confounding factors.
-Moreover, \emph{negative sharing} is similar to negative transfer \citep{wang2019characterizing} in transfer learning \citep{yang2020transfer}.
-However, knowledge transfer in transfer learning is directed as it is from a source domain to a target domain, while knowledge sharing in MTL is among all the tasks, making it undirected.
+In Definition \ref{definition_negative_sharing}, the MTL model and its single-task counterpart usually have similar architectures, since totally different architectures could bring additional confounding factors.
+Moreover, \emph{negative sharing} is similar to negative transfer \cite{wang2019characterizing} in transfer learning \cite{yang2020transfer}.
+However, knowledge transfer in transfer learning is directed as it is from a source domain to a target domain, while knowledge sharing in MTL is among all the tasks, making it usually undirected.
 From this perspective, \emph{negative sharing} is different from negative transfer. \end{remark}

-\begin{definition}[Safe Multi-Task Learning] When no \emph{negative sharing} occurs for an MTL model on a dataset, this MTL model is said to achieve \emph{safe multi-task learning} on this dataset. \end{definition}
+\begin{definition}[Safe Multi-Task Learning] When \emph{negative sharing} does not occur for an MTL model on a dataset, this MTL model is said to achieve \emph{safe multi-task learning} on this dataset. \end{definition}

-The ideal situation for an MTL model is to achieve \textit{safe multi-task learning}.
-However, not all the MTL methods can achieve \textit{safe multi-task learning} and hence we define \textit{$\eta$-partially safe multi-task learning}, which can be viewed as a loose version of \textit{safe multi-task learning}.

-\begin{definition}[$\eta$-Partially Safe Multi-Task Learning] Given multiple learning tasks in a dataset, \emph{$\eta$-partially safe multi-task learning} ($0\le \eta\le 100$) indicates that on about $\eta$ percentage of tasks, the generalization performance of an MTL model is no worse than that of its single-task counterpart. \end{definition}

-When $\eta$ equals 100, \textit{$\eta$-partially safe multi-task learning} becomes \textit{safe multi-task learning}.
-When $\eta$ is equal to 0, the MTL model performs worse than its single-task counterpart in all the tasks.